brandenlopez-909/brandenlopez-909.Github.io/_posts/2019-12-08-NumericalAnalysis.md

 ---

-# Introduction:

 Saving for the future is a complicated procedure and it shows as 84% of boomers in the United States have no retirement strategy.
 In this project we aim to develop our financial knowledge, and future savings with portfolio theory, creating a portfolio consisting of stocks on the NYSE: TSLA, MSFT, GOOGL, AXGT and NOC; with the goal of maximizing returns, and predicting future returns with methods from Numerical Analysis.

 # Problem Statement:
 Being so young we have a high-risk tolerance, because of this we aim to have the highest expected rate of return, with little regard for variance.
 Furthermore, with a large amount of historical data available, we can interpolate future returns, this can tell us where to invest our money for max gains.